-How much electricity do I need?
+How much electricity does EV Charger Installation need?

 Based on the type of charger you wish to install the amount of electricity you will need varies.
 Electric vehicles can be charged at power draws comparable to various household appliances.
 Most electric vehicles charging at home on a 240-volt level 2 charger will draw about 7,200 watts or less.

-Do I need to upgrade my current hydro service?
+Before my EV Charger Installation, do I need to upgrade my current hydro service?

 An electrician will look at your current electrical panel and determine what your existing electrical load is.
 Based on which kind of charger you wish to use, the electrical capacity needed will be different.
-Another determining factor is how many electrical devices are already in your home, based on this you may, or may not, need to upgrade your electrical service to 200-400 AMP.
+Another determining factor is how many electrical devices are already in your home.
+Based on this you may, or may not, need to upgrade your electrical service to 200-400 AMP.

 Will my electrical panel accommodate a new circuit for the EV charger?